-The property tax challenges are being filed in record numbers, from all types of homeowners all across the country.
+The property tax challenges are being filed in record numbers, from all types of homeowners and even businesses all across the country.
 Owners of $10 million estates are taking actions, as are owners of one-bedroom bungalows.
 Families taking this step range from residents of the high-tax enclaves surrounding or in Los Angeles and New York City, from taxpayers in the Midwest, and states like Florida, Arizona, and California.
 Across the nation people are challenging their property taxes and are having success.

 How many homes are overassessed?